Skip to main content

 Is Intelligent Octopus Flux different?

 Yes.
-Intelligent Flux is the live automated route for eligible solar-and-battery homes with supported battery brands.
-Check the eligibility flow before treating it as your next tariff.
+Intelligent Flux is the automated route for eligible solar-and-battery homes with supported battery brands, but Octopus currently says it is temporarily unavailable.
+Use the live page rather than a remembered brand list.

 What does the smart-tariff caveat mean?